-The songs Robertson is known for may have been written his band mates without attribution or compensation
+The songs may have been written his band mates without attribution or compensation

-“The music business is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
+By Stephen Pate – “The music business is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
 There’s also a negative side.”
-Hunter S. Thompson
+Hunter S. Thompson Actually Hunter S. Thompson did not say that about the music business, although most people think he did.

 Robbie Robertson was recently Robertson inducted into Songwriters Hall of Fame.
 Robertson’s songwriting fame comes mainly from his work with The Band.